listonmascarenhas/distance-calculator/ReadMe.txt

 Requirements : Java, Maven, Eclipse.

 How to install Maven on Eclipse:
-1.Open your Eclipse IDE and click Help -> Install New Software… 2.On the opened pop-up, click on the Add button to add a new repository 3.Fill the form with the information below and press Ok Name : M2Eclipse
+1.Open your Eclipse IDE and click Help -> Install New Softwareâ€¦ 2.On the opened pop-up, click on the Add button to add a new repository 3.Fill the form with the information below and press Ok Name : M2Eclipse